domRiddle/ASF/FAQ.md

 In case of anti-bruteforce and rate-limiting, problem will disappear after some time, so just wait and don't attempt to log in in the meantime.
 If you hit that issue frequently, perhaps it's wise to increase ```LoginLimiterDelay``` config property of ASF.

 In case of expired login key - ASF will remove old one and ask for new one on next login (which will require from you putting 2FA token if your account is 2FA-protected.
 If your account is using ASF 2FA, token will be generated and used automatically).
-If you get this issue often, it's possible that Steam for some reason decided to ignore our login key save requests:
+If you get this issue often, it's possible that Steam for some reason decided to ignore our login key save requests, as mentioned in issue above.

-> You could remove bot.db of affected account and try to link ASF to your account once again, but that doesn't have to succeed.
-The real ASF-based solution is to import your authenticator as **[ASF 2FA](https://github.com/JustArchi/ArchiSteamFarm/wiki/Escrow)** - this way ASF can generate tokens automatically when they're needed, and you don't have to input them manually.
-Sometimes the issue also magically solves itself after some time, ask GabeN.

 And lastly, if you used wrong login + password combination, obviously you need to correct this, or disable bot that is attempting to connect using those credentials.
 ASF can't guess on it's own whether ```InvalidPassword``` means invalid credentials, or any of the reasons listed above, therefore it'll keep trying until it succeeds.